sclamons/surface_crns/README.md

 * A manifest-reading system to simplify setting up new surface CRNs.
 * A pygame-powered GUI for visualizing square-grid and hex-grid surface CRNs.

+*If you are using surface_crns on OSX, read the note for you in "Prerequisites"*.

 Prerequisites
 =============